exercism/java/POLICIES.md

 References: [[1](https://github.com/exercism/java/issues/178)], [[2](https://github.com/exercism/java/pull/683#discussion_r125506930)]

-### Do not make user-facing classes `final`
+### Minimize initial complexity in user-facing code

+> Minimize (within reason) the number of Java language constructs a user is exposed to simultaneously at the beginning of the track.
+Instead, introduce those constructs with examples and hints in an appropriate later exercise.
+Specific applications of this policy include:
+> - avoiding use of the `public` keyword in user-facing class declarations, method signatures, and parameter signatures;
-> Starter implementations and test classes should not include the `final` keyword in class declarations as it isn't strictly necessary and could be confusing to people unfamiliar with Java.
+> - avoiding use of the `final` keyword in user-facing class declarations, method signatures, and parameter signatures.

 ### Ignore noninitial tests